HERE Data Hub Add-on¶

-See what's been written, modified, and deleted in a Data Hub Space.
-The changes are written to a second space, with options to show
+See what's been written, modified, and deleted in a Space.
+The changes are written to a second Space, with options to show

 DIFF_ONLY: Head (newest object) is the full feature.
 All older versions are only a Diff to the successor.
 In order from newest to oldest: Obj1: Newest, full Feature + Diff to Obj2-> Obj2: Diff to Obj3 -> Obj3: Diff to Obj4 -> Obj4 …

 FULL: Every feature in Activity Log is full feature + Diff to previous.